YottaDB/YDBDoc/ProgGuide/isv.rst

 When a process is initiated but before any command is executed, the value of $STACK is zero (0).

 .. note::
    The difference between $STACK and $ESTACK is that $ESTACK may appear as an argument of the NEW command.
-NEWing $ESTACK resets its value to zero (0), and can be useful to set up a layered error trapping mechanism.
+Newing $ESTACK resets its value to zero (0), and can be useful to set up a layered error trapping mechanism.

 The value of $STACK is "absolute" since the start of a YottaDB process, whereas the value of $ESTACK is "relative" to the most recent "anchoring point".